|

 for your application, please give our technical department a call.

-Oil based smokes, such as the PS33 are dramatically more
+Oil based smokes, such as the Phantom are dramatically more

 effective in external applications than water based systems.
 However,

-is high, the smoke effect is quickly dispersed.
+is high, the smoke effect is blown away quickly.
 In these conditions,

 if a trail of smoke is required, water based smoke is particularly unsuitable,

 as it evaporates rapidly.
-Oil based smokes will leave a visible trail
+Oil based smokes will leave a highly visible

 |